- System Configuration

 In the second method the result is not a tarball, but the same set of individual files you have on your source system.
 A sample command is

 For 'sourcedir' you substitute the name of your source directory and for 'joeuser' you substitute your PSC userid.
 The result will be the same as the equivalent scp command, but the transfer will be faster.
-You should use the first method of using tar if you have a lot of individual files.
+You should use the first method of using tar if you have a lot of individual files, because your performance will deteriorate if you transfer a lot of individual files.

 Sftp and scp